michhar/darknet-azure-vm/README.md

 # New Data Science Virtual Machine for Darknet Projects

-The goal of this repository is to supply a simple mechanism for deploying and setting up a Darknet environment ([See the YOLO v4 Darknet GitHub repository for information](https://github.com/AlexeyAB/darknet)).
+The goal of this repository is to supply a simple mechanism for deploying and setting up a Darknet environment (<a href="https://github.com/AlexeyAB/darknet" target="_blank">Darknet repository</a>).
 The button below deploys to an [Ubuntu-based Data Science VM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) (NC-series) to azure and installs the relevant dependencies.

 **NOTE**: An Azure subscription is required - see below.